julitiux/julitiux/content/posts/the_rust_programming_language.md

    Updating rand v0.3.14 -> v0.3.15
 ```

-If you want to use rand version 0.4.0 or any version in the 0.4.x series
+If you want to use rand version 0.4.0 or any version in the 0.4.x series.

 ```toml
 [dependencies]